gofeuer/l402/README.md

 ### An implementation of `l402.MacaroonMinter`

-The minter is used by the authorization handler to provide the user a new set of macaroons and an invoice.
+The minter is used by the authentication handler to provide the user a new set of macaroons and an invoice.

 ```go
 type YourMacaroonMinter struct {